isaachhk02/Cosmic-Desktop-Debian-Testing/README.md

 -  Extracted RPM binaries and libraries

 -  And repacked for Debian (Only for testing version)

--  # The Debian stable cannot run because needs GLIBC 2.38 >
+# The Debian stable cannot run because needs GLIBC 2.38 >

-- Special thanks to:
+# Special thanks
-- System76 for the desktop
+- System76 (COSMIC Desktop developers)
-- ryanabx
+- ryanabx (for copr repository)

 # WARNING
 This package contains all COSMIC apps and the desktop itself